-John Lenz retired from Eastman Kodak Colorado Div. as an Electrical/Mechanical Designer after 30 years.
-He taught part-time at Aims for over five years in the Ď90s and has been teaching full-time ever since.
+John Lenz retired from Eastman Kodak Colorado Division as an Electrical/Mechanical Designer after 30 years.
+He completed is AAS in Engineering Technology and Computer Aided Manufacturing from Aims Community College.
+John taught part-time at Aims for over five years in the Ď90s and has been teaching full-time ever since.

 John Mangin came to Aims in Fall of 2006.
 He attended the University of Wisconsin, Madison where he earned a B.S. in Construction Administration.
 He then went on to earn a M.Ed. in Adult Education and Training from Colorado State University.
 Prior to his work at Aims, John worked as a Concrete Finisher for Froelich Concrete (1993-1997) and then moved to Monona Masonry to work as a Project Manager/Journeyman Bricklayer (1998-2005).

 John currently teaches primarily in the Construction Management program, but is expanding his breadth to also teach some renewable and efficiency energy classes.

 Lee earned a Bachelorís of Science degree from the University of Northern Colorado (UNC).
 While at UNC he was in the Society of Physics Students club and was a Program Coordinator for Alternative Break.
 He worked as an Applications Engineer for a research manufacturing company before coming to Aims Community College in 2011.
 He is currently working on a Masterís of Environmental Law and Policy at Vermont Law School.
 Lee thoroughly enjoys discussing energy and manufacturing with students and the community.